Home » Blog » Geotextile Fabric: The Heavy-Duty Solution for Weed Management

 What Is the Difference Between Geotextile Fabric and Weed Mat?

-Geotextile fabric installed under gravel for weed control in landscaping projects
+Geotextile fabric installation under gravel pathway for weed control and soil stabilization in landscaping project

 What Is the Best Fabric for Weed Control?